-The majestic ruins of the Cathedral from the Venetian Ramparts; Bel and Mary in the dungeons of the Othello Tower; the Cathedral's beautiful West Front in the Main Square (Rheims anyone?)
+The majestic ruins of the Cathedral from the Venetian Ramparts; Bel and Mary in the dungeons of the Othello Tower; the Cathedral's beautiful West Front in the Main Square (now a mosque; Rheims anyone?)

 Impressive Bastion on the 15C Ramparts; interior of the Sultan's hammam; the Sea Gate and port

 Our favourite pitch on the beach; Eddy loved the play park; he was the star of the dining room too!